 Setting Your License

-To use Artifactory's support for GCS, you need to have an enterprise license with your Artifactory installation.
+To use Artifactory's support for GCS, you need to have an appropriate license with your Artifactory installation.
 For more information on setting licenses, see Managing Licenses.

 Configuring Artifactory to Use GCS